lindenbaum/lbm_pg/README.md

 Dependencies
 ------------

-`lbm_pg` uses [worker_pool](https://github.com/lindenbaum/worker_pool) to pool
+`lbm_pg` uses [worker_pool](https://github.com/inaka/worker_pool) to pool
 worker processes for asynchronous sends.
-However, the dependencies of the `worker_pool` project are test only, which means you don't have to include them in your release.
+Don't be afraid, the dependencies of the `worker_pool` project itself are test only.
+This means you don't have to include them in your release.

 Example
 -------